grannycart/anja-n-david-wedding/Ceremony_Script.md

 1. Music starts: love keeps lifting me higher
 2. Mark says: _I get to say now that Anja and David, you are husband and wife!_
 3. They kiss again or whatever.
-4. Mark says: _And the denouement: It is my great pleasure to present to you the married couple of David and Anja!_
+4. Mark says: _And the denouement: It is my great pleasure to present to you the married couple: David and Anja!_

 ## Recessional
 1. music continues to play, louder.